acrolinx/platform-api/README.md

 Content-Type:application/json
 ```

-More on the contents of these headers in the individual topics.
+Individual topics explain the contents of these headers.
-In general make sure that all requests to the Acrolinx Platform API are containing these headers.
+All requests to the Acrolinx API should contain these headers.

 ## Authentication

-To make use of the API, you'll need to have an access token.
+To use the authentication API, you'll need to have an access token.
-The access token needs to be sent for every Platform API request using the header parameter `X-Acrolinx-Auth`.
+Send the access token with the header parameter `X-Acrolinx-Auth` for every API request.

 ```HTTP
 X-Acrolinx-Auth:SOME_ACCESS_TOKEN_STRING
 ```

-Access tokens are bound to a user and there are two different variants:
+Access tokens are associated with a user and come in two forms:

-* default access tokens that you're getting by signing in to Acrolinx, or
+* default access tokens that you get by signing in to Acrolinx
-* API Tokens.
+* API tokens.

-Access Tokens normally only have a total lifetime of 30 days.
-After that they have to be renewed.
+Access tokens normally have a lifetime of 30 days.
+After that, they have to be renewed.

-API Tokens live much longer: 4 years.
+API tokens have a lifespan of 4 years.

-## Getting an Access Token with Acrolinx Sign-In
+## Get an access token with Acrolinx sign-in

-The Acrolinx sign-in process is targeted at situations where you want individual users to sign in.
+The Acrolinx sign-in process is for individual users to sign in.
-Authentication is handled by a web application of the Acrolinx Platform.
+An Acrolinx web application handles the authentication.

 This is how it works: